 If you have the time, stay in Berlin for a week.
 There are so many things to see, even remnants of the cold war, and so many nearby towns to visit.
 If you only have a weekend, read this itinerary to get the most out of your stay.

 Where should I go for a weekend in Berlin?

 Well, we have the perfect 72-hour itinerary here for you!
 If you are visiting Berlin for a weekend, the easiest day trip from Berlin to take is to peacock island and Potsdam.

 While you are in Berlin, make sure to stop at the Third Reich national memorial and nearby attractions.
 Fun fact, Berlin has the best food scene in Germany.
 You can try nearly every nationality within the main squares!

 What countries are close to Berlin Germany?

-Germany is located in Central Europe, bordered by Denmark in the north, Poland and Czech Republic in east, Austria and Switzerland in the south, France and Luxembourg in the southeast and Belgium and Holland in the northern part.
+Germany is located in Central Europe, bordered by Denmark in the north, Poland and the Czech Republic in the east, Austria and Switzerland in the south, France and Luxembourg in the southeast, and Belgium and Holland in the northern part.